ignaciomarquezalbes/ode-numerical-methods/euler-implicit/README.md

 where h is the step size  and f is the function defining the ODE.
-Observe that, in contrast with the Explicit Euler Method, this is an implicit method, that is, the expression to compute the new approximation, yₙ₊₁, depends on yₙ₊₁ itself and, thus, the method needs to solve an algebraic equation for the unknown.
+Observe that, in contrast with the Explicit Euler Method, this is an implicit method, that is, the expression to compute the new approximation, yₙ₊₁, depends on yₙ₊₁ itself and, thus, the method needs to solve an algebraic equation to find yₙ₊₁.

 ## Folder Structure